What Are Nootropics?

 But, there currently isn’t enough research on humans to be certain of resveratrol’s effects.

-Resveratrol supplements have demonstrated improvement in memory and brain function in animals.
+In Short: Resveratrol supplements have demonstrated improvement in memory and brain function in animals.
 It’s uncertain if the supplement has the same effects in people.

 Caffeine is a naturally-occurring stimulant most frequently found in coffee, tea, and dark chocolate.